MandyNeumeyer/star-rating-app/README.md

 ---
 ## hint

-- To display your stars you can use the `<FaStar/>` from React icons `npm i react-icons`- is already included in this project after `npm install`.
+- To display your stars you could use the `<FaStar/>` from React icons.
+The npm package React icons has already been included in this project.
 (Have a look in your `package.json` file under dependencies.)

 ```javascript
 //import the icon into your component